DylanKoster/dep-diff/README.md

 <h2>The dependency comparison tool.</h2>
-<strong>npm-dep-diff</strong> is a versatile CLI tool that enables developers to compare NPM package dependencies between local files.
-Support for git refs and npm packages will be added later.
+<strong>npm-dep-diff</strong> is a versatile CLI tool that enables developers to compare NPM package dependencies between local files, git references, and npm packages.
 Reports can be generated in table or JSON format.

 </div>